 Not that I’ve given this much thought or anything.

 See, I have this secret power in which I take my worst fear and turn it in to reality.
 Lately, I’ve noticed how much more afraid I am when I’m pregnant.
 I’m afraid something is going to be wrong with the baby.
-I’m...
+I’m afraid my husband will die and not be here to see this baby grow in to a person and want to borrow the car and get witty and crass.
+I’m afraid the cough my daughter has will spread in to some...
 Read more

 “Goodnight, LB.
 Have a good nap.”